stoplightio/spectral/docs/guides/4-custom-rulesets.md

 Optionally provide a documentation URL to your ruleset in order to help end-users find more information about various warnings.
 Result messages will sometimes be more than enough to explain what the problem is, but it can also be beneficial to explain _why_ a message exists, and this is a great place to do that.

-Whatever link you provide, the rule name will be appended as an anchor.
+The rule name is appended to the link as an anchor.

 ```yaml
 # 👇 This line allows people to find more information